 Auburn University - Auburn

-Auburn says, "The purpose of the Auburn University Core Curriculum is to foster the development of educated citizens and to help students begin to attain the University's General Education Goals - the knowledge, skills, and perspectives that are hallmarks of an Auburn graduate.
+Auburn says, "The purpose of the Auburn University Core Curriculum is to foster the knowledge, skills, and perspectives that are hallmarks of an Auburn graduate.
 By completing courses that represent a range of disciplines students begin to acquire an educated appreciation of the natural world, of human life, and of the interactions between them."
 [Source]

 - Undergraduate Enrollment:20,629

 - Tuition & Fees (Out of State):$28,040 annually

 No credit given for Composition because students may test out of the "English Composition" requirement through SAT or ACT scores.

 3. Foreign LanguageNO

 No credit given for Foreign Language because the requirement only applies to select degree programs and may be fulfilled with elementary-level study.

 No credit given for U.S. Government or History because the qualifying courses for the "History" requirement are world history courses rather than American government or history surveys.